OttawaMark/RPGX/Survey/README.md

 >bower install {package_name}(#{build}) --save
 ```

-`--save-- saves the dependency to bower.json so it can be included the next time dependencies are
+`--save` saves the dependency to bower.json so it can be included the next time dependencies are
 fetched.